zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/doxygen.rst

 #.
 Start and end a comment block with :literal:`/**` and :literal:`*/`

 #.
-Start each line of the comment with :literal:` * `
+Start each line of the comment with :literal:`*`

 #.
 Use \@ for all Doxygen special commands.

 #.
 Files, functions, defines, structures, variables and type
    definitions must have a brief description.

 #.
-All comments must start with a capital letter and end in a period.
+All comments must be in sentence-form: begin with a capital letter and
-   Even if the comment is a sentence fragment.
+   end in a period, even when the comment is a sentence fragment.

 .. note::

-   Always use :literal:`/**` This is a comment. :literal:`*/` if that comment should become part of the documentation.
+   Always use this syntax when your intention is to have that comment become part of the documentation.
-   Use :literal:`/*` This comment won't appear in the documentation : literal:`*/` for comments that you want in the code but not in the documentation.
+   :literal:`/** This comment style will show up in docs. */` Alternatively, use the single-asterisk syntax when your intention is for that comment to appear in the code, but not in the documentation.
+   :literal:`/* This style of comment won't appear in the docs */`

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   files.rst
-   functions.rst
-   variables.rst
-   defines.rst
-   structs.rst
-   typedefs.rst
-   groups.rst
+   files
+   functions
+   variables
+   defines
+   structs
+   typedefs
+   groups